flozz/rivalcfg/doc/devices/_default_lighting_reactive.rst

 * ``reactive``: All LEDs are off when the mouse wakes up.
 Clicking on mouse buttons trigger a light reaction.

 * ``rainbow``: LEDs display an animated rainbow effect when the mouse wakes up.
-  Clicking on mouse buttons will not trigger light reaction.
+  Clicking on mouse buttons will not trigger a light reaction.

 * ``reactive-rainbow``: LEDs display an animated rainbow effect when the mouse wakes up.
 Clicking on mouse buttons will trigger a light reacion.